What Is a Good Downpayment for a Car?

 Once you download Jerry, just answer a handful of questions that will take you roughly 45 seconds to complete, and you’ll immediately get car insurance quotes for coverage similar to your current plan.

-Jerry customers save an average of $879 a year.
-Oh, and we should mention … Jerry is free.
+The best part?
+Jerry customers save an average of $879 a year!

 Putting 20% down is the standard for cars and can help you get a better loan term, lower your monthly payment and total interest paid over the life of the loan, offset the effects of depreciation, and even let you qualify for dealer incentives.